DavoDC/Resoulve/README.md

 # AAA1
 Alien Aztec Adventure : V1

-AAA is a text-based adventure game coded in Java
+AAA is a text-based adventure game coded in Java.

 The "base" for this game was an example project part of the 'Objects First with Java' textbook.
 This project was a simple text-based video game called 'World of Zuul'.
 The only functionality was the ability to go between a few rooms.

-AAA is a version that has been heavily improved, modified and extended
+AAA is a version that has been heavily improved, modified and extended.

 Additions include =
 - many more locations